uk-gov-mirror/osgeouk.website/foss4guk2025/logo-contest/index.md

 * **Licensing:** By submitting, you agree to assign an open license so that OSGeo:UK can use the logo across various mediums.
 (Don’t worry, we’ll give you all the credit!)
 * **Refinements:** The committee may collaborate with the winner to fine-tune the design for maximum impact.

 Need inspiration?
 Check out examples of past FOSS4G logos.
 Get your creative juices flowing - we can’t wait to see what you come up with!

 ### How to enter

 * **File Formats:** Create your logo in **PNG** format and also in a scalable format, such as **SVG** or **PDF**.
 (Think big - your logo might end up on a billboard!)
 * **Not a pro with scalable formats?** No worries!
 Submit what you’ve got - we’re here to help make it work
-* **Upload Options:** Email your entry to <osgeouk@gmail.com> by **10th June 2025**
+* **Upload Options:** Email your entry to <osgeouk@gmail.com> by **Sunday 13th April 2025**

 ### Prize

 The winning designer will score:

 * A **full conference registration** (your golden ticket to all the geospatial action!)
-* Exclusive **swag featuring your logo** (because who doesn’t love showing off their own masterpiece?)
+* Exclusive **t-shirt featuring your logo** (because who doesn’t love showing off their own masterpiece?)

 Create a design that dazzles, and you could be the star of the show - literally!